evildmp/vurt/articles/principles-documentation.rst

 **The time to start is now.**

-It is never too early in the lifecycle of a product to start creating its documentation.
+It is never too early in the life-cycle of a product to start creating its documentation.
 When you have something that can be documented, start writing.
 When you have something written, publish it.

 (It’s tempting to wait for the right moment, for when you or something else are “ready”.
 This is part